Shuozhen/DBiT-Notes/README.md

 # DiBT-Notes
-Learning notes for DBiT-Notes, credit to Mingyu Yang https://github.com/MingyuYang-Yale/DBiT-seq.
+Learning notes for DBiT, credit to Mingyu Yang https://github.com/MingyuYang-Yale/DBiT-seq.

 ## DBiT work flow (don't redo this part unless to set up a new environment)
   1. Experiments on tissue samples;